Troy-Kettle/Troy-Kettle/README.md

 I received my undergraduate degree from Keele University in Computer Science (Artificial Intelligence) achieving a first class classification.

-I am interested in Machine Learning/Deep learning in Medicine, Finance and math of disciplines.
+I am interested in Machine Learning/Deep learning in Medicine, Finance and most of disciplines.

 Please get in contact if you wish to work, research or build together.